AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Log Matching

-Graph structures are the basis of \oursystem to identify the path matched with audit logs.
-However, unlike the traditional console application which has \texttt{main()} as an entry point, Android apps await orders from users (\eg, clicking a button), systems (\eg, in a low battery state), or other apps to launch a specific callback method.
-Therefore, there is no common entry point for the apps.
-Existing static analysis schemes \cite{DBLP:conf/pldi/ArztRFBBKTOM14,DBLP:conf/icse/0029BBKTARBOM15,DBLP:conf/icse/OcteauLDJM15} predefine the calling orders of callback methods in a dummy-main method, which is regarded as the entry point of an app.
-Nevertheless, we find that not all callback methods can be collected in the dummy-main method, and the sophisticated maintenance of the calling order of callback methods may be error-prone, which are illustrated in \Cref{sec:evaluation}.
+We build supergraphs for each logged callback method based on the CFGs and the CG of the target app.
+Unlike traditional console applications which have \texttt{main()} as entry points, there is no common entry point for Android apps.
+They await orders from users (\eg, clicking a button), systems (\eg, in a low battery state), or other apps to launch a specific callback method.
+Existing static analysis schemes \cite{DBLP:conf/pldi/ArztRFBBKTOM14,DBLP:conf/icse/OcteauLDJM15,DBLP:conf/icse/0029BBKTARBOM15} predefine the calling orders of the callback methods in a dummy-main method, which is regarded as the entry point of an app.
+Nevertheless, we find that not all callback methods are collected in the dummy-main method.
+For instance, a dummy-main method of an app named \textit{com.shuqi.paid.controller} built by FlowDroid misses a method named \texttt{com.shuqi.controller.Main.onStart()}.
+Furthermore, the sophisticated maintenance of the calling order of callback methods may be error-prone, which is illustrated in \Cref{sub:performance_on_test_suites}.

-To solve the problem, \oursystem orderly extracts invoked callback methods from \textit{L} for the testing app and builds a divided supergraph for each of them via static analysis.
-The supergraph combines the CFGs for all methods that are reachable from a callback method via the app's callgraph.
+To solve the problem, \oursystem orderly extracts invoked callback methods from \textit{L} of the target app and builds a supergraph for each of them.
+The root node of each supergraph is the head node of the CFG of a callback method, and a supergraph is built by combining the CFGs for all methods that are reachable from a callback method via the app's CG.
 This scheme recognizes all the callback methods invoked at runtime and models a definite calling order for them, which complements the existing static analysis schemes.
-The demonstration is in \Cref{sec:evaluation}.
+Furthermore, a callback method corresponds to a supergraph, so we get the matching relation between each log segment and a supergraph based on the callback method of the log segment.
+Note that \oursystem aims to circumvent a part of the inherent defects of static analysis in building the precise graph structure based on the runtime information, instead of thoroughly solving the problem.